Fleeing and Eluding a Police Officer

 - The offender causes bodily injury to any individual

-- The offender causes property damage over $300
+- The offender causes property damage in excess of $300

 - The defendant disregards more than two (2) or more traffic control devices (i.e. stop sign, stop light)